 This is due to one main reason – French is part of the family of Romance Languages.

 The Romance languages are French, Italian, Spanish, Portuguese and Romanian.
-If you speak English and/or at least one other other Romance language, learning French will almost certainly be much easier for you than if you do not.
+If you speak English and/or at least one other Romance language, learning French will almost certainly be much easier for you than if you do not.

 These languages share many linguistic and grammatical characteristics, which makes it easier for speakers of one of these languages to memorize vocabulary and grammatical rules belonging to another.